frida/frida-website/_docs/examples/ios.md

 ## Recipes

-1. Inject script into process on host via REPL
+1. Inject script into process on a USB device via REPL -
+    Injecting a Frida instrumentation script on an iOS device connected via USB can be achieved through the following command.
+Here the **-n** switch (default option) specifies the process name to attach to (the associated app must be running before executing this command), and the **-U** switch specifies that a USB device is being targeted (therefore, this option is used for all **iOS** related commands).

+    `$ frida -U -n Twitter -l demo1.js`

+2. List all running processes names and PIDs on a USB device -
+    The following command lists all the running processes from an iOS device in a tabular format with PID and name columns.
+Remember, the **-U** specifies that a USB device is being queried.

+    `$ frida-ps -U`

+3. List all installed apps on a USB device
 -
-    Injecting a Frida instrumentation script on the host machine can be achieved through the following command.
-Here the **-n** switch specifies the process name to attach to.

-    `$ frida -n Twitter -l demo1.js`
+    The following command lists all installed apps on a **USB device** in a tabular format with PID, name and identifier columns.

+    `$ frida-ps -Uai`

-2. List all running process names and PIDs
+4. List all running apps on a USB device
 -
-    The following command lists all the running processes in a tabular format with name and PID columns.
+    The following command lists all the running apps on a **USB device** in a tabular format with PID, name and identifier columns.

-    `$ frida-ps`
+    `$ frida-ps -Ua`

-3. List all running process names on a USB device
+5. List all attached devices
 -
-    The following command lists all the running processes on a **USB device** in a tabular format with name and PID columns.
-The **-U** specifies that a USB device is being queried.

-    `$ frida-ps -Uai`

-4. List all attached devices
--
-    The following command lists all the attached devices.
+    The following command lists all the available Frida devices, including the ones attached via USB.
 Processes on these devices can be instrumented by Frida.

     `$ frida-ls-devices`

-5. Tracing native APIs
+6. Tracing native APIs
 -
     The following command can be used to trace a native API in a specific process.
 Function names can be specified using wildcard characters *(as shown below)*, which can be particularly useful while exploring or discovering user-defined functions within the process.

-    >1. `$ frida-trace -n Twitter -i "*URL*"$`
-    >2. `$ frida-trace -U Twitter -i "*URL*"$` *// USB Device*
+    `$ frida-trace -U Twitter -i "*URL*"`

-6. Tracing Objective-C APIs
+7. Tracing Objective-C APIs
 -
     The following command can be used to trace an Objective-C API in a specific process.
 Notice the difference in switch, in this case it's **-m** instead